Intervale Preserve

 The 328-acre Intervale Preserve in New Gloucester provides some of the Royal River watershed‘s most valuable habitat for migratory birds, waterfowl, and game birds.

-Intervale Preserve is formed by multiple parcels of land in the historic Lower Village and along the Royal River and its marshes.
-It’s popular for its loop trails, interurban rail trail segment, rich ecology, iconic historic village context, and access to snowmobile trails, hunting, and the Royal itself.
+Intervale Preserve consists of three main parcels: the Route 231 parcel, the historic Lower Village and marshlands parcel, and the Penny Road river access site.
+The Intervale – the river valley between hills – is a beloved and iconic part of the New Gloucester landscape.
+The preserve is popular for its short hiking trails, Interurban rail trail segment, rich ecology, iconic historic village context, and access to snowmobile trails, hunting, and the Royal itself.

 More information

-Lower Village and Interurban: Enter the preserve via a trail that heads downhill from the intersection of Church Road and Gloucester Hill Road.
-Parking on Church Road shoulders is permissible.
-(Please do not park adjacent to the intersection or in the church parking lots.)
-Alternatively, enter the preserve at the Interurban trail (snowmobile trail) at 419 Intervale Road where it crosses Route 231 (Intervale Road).
-Parking on Grange Hall Road shoulders is permissible.
+Lower Village and Interurban: Parking on Church Road shoulders allows to the Lower Village trails.
+An access trail marked with a yardarm sign and two boulders heads downhill from the intersection of Church Road and Gloucester Hill Road.
+Please do not park adjacent to the intersection or in the church parking lots.
+Alternatively, enter the preserve at the Interurban Trail (snowmobile trail) at 419 Intervale Road where it crosses Route 231 (Intervale Road).
+Parking on Grange Hall Road shoulders is also permissible.

 541 Intervale Road (Little League field): Foragers, hunters, and explorers are invited to visit segments of RRCT property that are currently trail-free.